publisha/publisha.github.io/pages/buildingaTOCinInDesign.md

 ### Styling the TOC items
 This can be quite a complex routine, depending on your needs.

-You will notice that (by default), the style being used as the entry style is /[Same Style/].
+You will notice that (by default), the style being used as the entry style is [Same Style].
 You, most likely, will need to select a different style.
 It is very likely that the style used for your headings will be forcing that item to move to the next page.
 In this scenario, your TOC may never appear, because it will always try to move to the next page for each item.

 The default paragraph styles palette will include some TOC styles.
 You can use these, and then style for your own purpose and document style.